soyrochus/complex/tristore/README.md

 * All components are **fully open-source**.
 * To persist data, add a volume to the container.
 * For production, tweak `postgresql.conf` (memory, WAL, etc.).

+## License and Copyright

+Copyright (c) 2025, Iwan van der Kleijn

+This project is licensed under the MIT License.
+See the [LICENSE](../LICENSE.txt) file for details.